History of the Communist Party of the Soviet Union: Outbreak of World War I

 In July 1914 the Tsarist government called for general mobilization.
 Russia entered into war with the German Empire.
 The First World War had begun.

 The RSDLP(b) denounced the war as imperialist.
 Moreover, the party denounced the European Social Democratic parties, who supported the war efforts of their respective countries, as 'social-chauvinists'.
 From the very outbreak of the war Lenin began to muster forces for the creation of a new International, the Third International.
 In the manifesto against the war it issued in November 1914, the Central Committee of the Bolshevik Party already called for the formation of the Third International in place of the Second International.

 In February 1915, a conference of Socialists of the Entente countries was held in London.
 The RSDLP(b) delegate Maxim Litvinov, on Lenin's instructions, spoke at this conference demanding that the Socialists should resign from the national governments of Belgium and France, completely break with the imperialists and refuse to collaborate with them.
 He demanded that all Socialists should wage a determined struggle against their imperialist governments and condemn the voting of war credits.
 But no voice in support of Litvinov was raised at this conference.

 At the beginning of September 1915 the first conference of internationalists was held in Zimmerwald.
 Lenin called this conference the 'first step' in the development of an international movement against the war.
 At this conference Lenin formed the Zimmerwald Left group.
-But the Lenin felt that within the Zimmerwald Left group only the RSDLP(b) had taken a correct and thoroughly consistent stand against the war.
+But Lenin felt that within the Zimmerwald Left group only the RSDLP(b) had taken a correct and thoroughly consistent stand against the war.

 The Zimmerwald Left group published a magazine in German called the Vorbote (Herald), to which Lenin contributed articles.
 In 1916 the internationalists succeeded in convening a second conference in the Swiss village of Kienthal.
 It is known as the Second Zimmerwald Conference.
 By this time groups of internationalists had been formed in nearly every European country and the cleavage between the internationalist elements and the 'social-chauvinists' had become more sharply defined.

 The manifesto drawn up by the Kienthal Conference was the result of an agreement between various conflicting groups; it was an advance on the Zimmerwald Manifesto.
 But like the Zimmerwald Conference, the Kienthal Conference did not accept the basic principles of the Bolshevik policy, namely, the conversion of the imperialist war into a civil war, the defeat of one's own imperialist government in the war, and the formation of the Third International.
 Nevertheless, the Kienthal Conference helped to crystallize the internationalist elements of whom the Communist Third International was subsequently formed.